Wind-River/vxworks7-ros2-build/README.md

 │   └── unixextra   - extra Unix functions necessary to build ROS 2
 ```

-After the build following artifacts will be created under `output` directory:
+After the build following artifacts will be created under the `output` directory:

 ```bash
 output